radical-cybertools/radical.entk/docs/introduction.rst

 The **Application Manager** is an internal components, that takes the workflow described by the user and converts them into a set of **workloads**, i.e. tasks with no dependencies by parsing through the workflow and identifying, during runtime, tasks with equivalent or no dependencies.
+The Application Manager also accepts the description of the resource request (with resource label, walltime, cpus, gpus, user credentials) to be created.

 The **Execution Manager** is the last component in Ensemble Toolkit.
-It accepts the workload prepared by the Application Manager and executes them on the specified resource using a Runtime system.
+It accepts the workload prepared by the Application Manager and executes them on the specified resource using a Runtime system (RTS).
+Internally, it consists of two subcomponents: ResourceManager and TaskManager, that are responsible for the allocation, management, and deallocation of resources, and execution management of tasks respectively.
+The Execution Manager is currently configured to use `RADICAL Pilot (RP) <http://radicalpilot.readthedocs.org>`_ as the runtime system, but can be extended to other RTS.

 Ensemble Toolkit uses a runtime system as a framework to simply execute tasks on computing infrastructures (CIs).
 The runtime system is expected to manage